 While a tax-free lump sum can be withdrawn from a pension without incurring any tax liability, any balance withdrawn is subject to income tax.

-Individuals can be left with large tax bills and confusion over how much overpaid tax can be reclaimed and the restrictions on future tax-relieved pension savings.
+Individuals can be left with large tax bills and confusion over how much-overpaid tax can be reclaimed and the restrictions on future tax-relieved pension savings.

 Money Purchase Annual Allowance

-The MPAA was introduced to prevent savers taking money out of their pensions and then paying it back in to claim tax relief a second time on the same money, and means people withdrawing pension funds for short-term needs are restricted on the amount they can rebuild their savings with.
+The MPAA was introduced to prevent savers from taking money out of their pensions and then paying it back in to claim tax relief a second time on the same money and means people withdrawing pension funds for short-term needs are restricted on the amount they can rebuild their savings with.

 The MPAA rules are complex and mean that some withdrawals do not trigger this restriction, while others do.

 The MPAA will not be triggered by a withdrawal if: